Swara888/Python_Voice_Assistant/README.md

 To implement text-to-speech responses

-To build a simple interactive assistant
+To build an interactive voice-controlled system

-To handle user commands efficiently
+To process user commands dynamically

-To implement basic error handling
+To implement basic exception handling

 🛠️ Technologies Used